You need keywords for your blog articles or to choose your 7 Amazon book keywords

 The two logical places to start your keyword hunt are Google and Amazon

-You can use Google Search to find associated keywords.
+You can use Google Search to find associated keywords to help you with your search engine optimization (SEO).
 All you need to do is type in your search term and hit enter.
 But it only shows you the number of results.